 I also saw 2 Killdeer at the east end of the beach, my first of the year, and a sure harbinger of spring.
 Most of the beach is still covered with ice and snow so it was a bit strange (though not unappreciated) to see these shorebirds there.

 A Ross’s Goose has been at Montrose since February 12.
 It was found by local birder Luiz Munoz.
 I briefly saw the bird this morning, February 14.
 It flew in with a lone Canada Goose and landed on the sidewalk on the southeast side of the harbor.
 This was about 7:30.
 A few minutes later a pedestrian came along and flushed it to the north.
 The last time I saw the bird it was flying to the northwest over Cricket Hill with a group of Canada Geese.
 Ross’s Geese are very rare at Montrose, with only about 4 records total.

-Welcome to my blog about birding Montrose Point in Chicago.
-I created this blog to report some of my recent sightings from Montrose.
-I’ll also write about non-Montrose bird sightings from time to time.
-Thanks for visiting and good birding.
-Unless stated otherwise, all images were created by and are the property of Robert D. Hughes; any unauthorized use is prohibited.
-Questions or comments?
-Contact Robert D. Hughes.
+Welcome to The Montrose Birding Blog, a WordPress website about birding Montrose Point in Chicago.
+I created this blog to report bird and nature sightings from Montrose and to serve as a guide to birding Montrose.
+Unless stated otherwise, all images and content were created by and are the property of Robert D. Hughes; any unauthorized use is prohibited..

 I’ve been birding since 1978 and much of that time has been spent at Montrose.
 I’ve never lived far from Montrose so it’s always been easy for me to bird there before or after school or work.

 I was born, raised, and currently live in Chicago.
 My professional background is in webmastering, front-end Web development, and content management.
 When I’m not working I apply my passion for communications to promoting the Montrose Point Bird Sanctuary through the Birding Montrose Point website, social media, and this blog.
 You could say I’m a Web guy at heart.